Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Evaluation

-In this section, we benchmark the performance of MDI-MIMO \textit{w.r.t} the number of stages~($S$).
-We simulate different scenarios in Fig~\ref{fig:ms12}, by fixing the total number of Anneals~$N_a$.
-Given a fixed anneal budget~$N_a$, if the number of stages is very high, the total number of anneals per stage is very low, and the performance of individual stages will be low; on the other extreme, if the number of stages is low, then the advantages of modifying the initial guess might be reduced.
-We observe similar trends in Fig~\ref{fig:ms12}, the performance initially improves with an increase in the number of stages and then starts deteriorating~(as the number of anneals per stage reduces).
-Empirically we observe that $S = 8$ seems to provide the near-best performance.
+In this section, we benchmark the performance of MDI-MIMO with respect to the number of stages~($S$).
+We simulate different scenarios in Fig.~\ref{fig:ms12} by fixing the total number of Anneals~$N_a$.
+Given a fixed anneal budget~$N_a$, if the number of stages is very high, the total number of anneals per stage is very low, and the performance of individual stages will be bad; on the other extreme, if the number of stages is low, then the advantages of adaptively improving the initial guess and the search radius might be reduced.
+We observe these trends in Fig.~\ref{fig:ms12}, the performance initially improves with an increase in the number of stages and then starts deteriorating~(as the number of anneals per stage reduces).
+Empirically we observe that $S = 8$ seems to provide near-best performance.